 There are various types of accommodation available throughout the property such as suites, junior suites, double and single rooms, B&B style with shared bathrooms and kitchenette, and camping bungalows.
 The lodge also offers photography courses, weekend workshops, and photo trips for interested guests.

 To stay closer to town, I recommend staying at the historical Stiftsgården, where we stayed.
 The history of the former vicarage turned hotel is closely tied to the history of Skelleftea, with it having been the former residence of the founder of Skellefteå, vicar Nils Nordlander (1796-1874).
 The hotel has simple, spacious, and comfortable rooms with all-white décor, and offers a lovely breakfast.
 The town center and river are a short walk from the hotel.

-	To share Thorbjörn Holmlund’s love of nature, consider a stay at his Knutes Hotell as an alternative to a stay at the wilderness camp.
-Expect a peaceful stay in the heart of nature with amazing lakeside views, modern amenities, self-catering, and easy access to the wilderness center and outdoor activities.
+To share Thorbjörn Holmlund’s love of nature, consider a stay at his Knutes Hotell as an alternative to a stay at the nature camp.
+Expect a peaceful stay in the heart of nature with amazing lakeside views, modern amenities, self-catering, and easy access to the center and outdoor activities.
 The rooms are simple and comfortable and guests have access to a shared lounge and terrace.
 Breakfast can be ordered.
 You can book here.
 Other accommodation options are available here.

 How to Get to Skellefteå

 Fly from Stockholm to Skellefteå with budget airliner Scandinavian Airlines (SAS), the journey is an hour long.
 Beginning March 2017 you can also fly to Skellefteå with Norwegian.
 Check and compare flights.

 Tip: You’ll need your own wheels to explore Skelleftea, rent a car and save up to 30%.